nus-test/nus-test.github.io/content/post/22-12-09-QPG-ICSE23/index.md

 ---
-title: Our paper `Testing Database Engines via Query Plan Guidance` is accepted by ICSE'23!
+title: Our paper "Testing Database Engines via Query Plan Guidance" was accepted at ICSE'23!
 date: 2022-12-09
 ---